 As Disney-owned Marvel grows estranged from Netflix, the powerhouse studio is getting mighty cozy with Netflix competitor Hulu.
-And it’s bringing one unlikely hero — a wisecracking duck — to the streaming service.
+And at one point, it was bringing one unlikely hero — a wisecracking duck — to the streaming service.

 In 2019, Marvel announced a new interconnected animated franchise that lampoons the ambitions of the Marvel/Netflix shows.
-Along with Marvel’s Tigra & Dazzler, Hit-Monkey, and M.O.D.O.K., there will be Howard the Duck, an animated series and the fourth piece in a comedic crossover that will create Marvel’s The Offenders.
+Along with Marvel’s Tigra & Dazzler, Hit-Monkey, and M.O.D.O.K., there would also be Howard the Duck, an animated series and the fourth piece in a comedic crossover that will create Marvel’s The Offenders.

-To bring Howard the Duck onto TV, Marvel TV boss Jeph Loeb has enlisted none other than Clerks and Jay & Silent Bob Strike Back writer/director Kevin Smith.
-That’s right: Silent Bob is making a Howard the Duck TV show.
+To bring Howard the Duck onto TV, Marvel TV boss Jeph Loeb enlisted none other than Clerks and Jay & Silent Bob Strike Back writer/director Kevin Smith.
+That’s right: Silent Bob was making a Howard the Duck TV show.

 Smith is a notable hire as an outspoken fan of all things comic books and whose professional history with Marvel goes back to writing Daredevil for its Marvel Knights imprint in the early 2000s.